 The cause of death was announced as ischemic heart disease: In other words, Mr. Irons died of a heart attack.

 A press release from the Tarrant County (Florida) Medical Examiner’s office also indicated that Mr. Irons had, in addition to heart disease, traces of both recreational and prescribed drugs in his bloodstream.
 Controversy has thus arisen regarding the role of these drugs in his death.

 What causes coronary artery disease and atherosclerosis, and how can it kill someone so young and active?

 Atherosclerosis is linked to elevated cholesterol, hypertension, and lipid peroxidation.
 The narrowing and hardening of artery walls has been shown in research to be caused by artery wall damage from oxidized LDL and other oxidative radicals.
-This artery damage stimulates an inflammatory response resulting in plaque build-up, fibrin and thickened lumen.
+This artery damage stimulates an inflammatory response resulting in plaque build-up, fibrin and thickened lumen – often called hardening of the arteries.
 With increased plaque build-up comes the deadly risk of thrombosis events – the release of patches of the plaque that clog what little opening there is left in the arteries.

 Hyperperoxides readily form oxidative radicals.
 These directly damage the artery walls, causing the damage associated with atherosclerosis.

 The pathway towards LDL peroxidation is accelerated by lipooxygenases (LOX) and cyclooxygenases (COX).
 These in turn are stimulated by an overload of consumed toxins in the body.